IBM/cp4s-car-connectors/guide-build-connectors.md

 Only the `configuration` object needs to be updated to reflect the `auth` and `parameter` objects defined in `config.json`.

+### `travis.sh`
+Update `travis.sh` file, including the name of the new connector in a new line in the CONNECTORS list.

 ### `README.md`

 Update `README.md` to include an overview of the target data source and any setup information.
 Remove reference to the server since the server folder should have been deleted.